bkamapantula/VCU-Dissertation-TEX/README.md

 VCU-Dissertation-TEX
 ====================

 TEX Files for writing dissertation at Virginia Commonwealth University.
-VCU Graduate school publishes a dissertation guidelines manual.
-Students can use the style files provided here to write their dissertation.
+VCU Graduate school publishes a dissertation <a href="http://www.graduate.vcu.edu/pdfs/Thesis%20and%20Dissertation%20Manual%20Fall%202012.pdf">guidelines manual</a>.
+Students can use style files provided here to write their dissertation.

-Files:
-vcuthesis.cls
-vcuthesis.sty
-references.bib
-vcuthesis.tex
+**Files**

-vcuthesis.pdf
+vcuthesis.cls, vcuthesis.sty, references.bib, vcuthesis.tex, vcuthesis.pdf

-Requires:
+**Requires**

-TEX software to be installed and additional .
+TEX software to be installed and additional packages.

-Packages used:
+**Packages used**

 graphicx - for figures

 amsmath - for equations

 subfigure - for sub-figures

 biblatex - for bibliography

 appendix - for appendices

 hyperref - for hyperlinks within document

 All files (.cls, .sty, .tex, .bib) need to be in a directory.
 Compiling .tex file generates .pdf file.